logos-co/logos-storage-module/README.md

 2. sessionId: the sessionId of your upload
 3. message: The error message on failure, the CID on success

 The CID is an identifier of your content.
-You can share it to let people download your content.
+Share it out-of-band to let other people download your content.

 That's cool but you may need to track the progress of your upload, maybe to display a nice progress bar.
 You can do it by adding a listener for `storageUploadProgress`.